-Making consistent additional payments on the loan principal will yield huge savings.
-You can do this in various ways.
-Making a single additional full payment once every year is perhaps the easiest to track.
-Of course, some folks will not be able to afford such an enormous extra payment, so dividing one additional payment into 12 additional monthly payments is a great option too.
-Another popular option is to pay half of your payment every other week.
+Making regular extra payments toward the loan principal will yield singificant savings.
+You can pay extra on principal in various ways.
+Paying one extra payment one time per year is perhaps the easiest to track.
+If you can't pay an additional whole payment in one month, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
+Another option is to pay half of your payment every other week.
 The result is you make one additional monthly payment in a year.
 These options differ slightly in lowering the final payback amount and reducing payback length, but they will all significantly reduce the length of your mortgage and lower your total interest paid.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.